 There are, however, cosmetics from Save the world that can work in Battle Royale, most notably the pickaxes you keep updating.
-You also get a few pickaxes for free which work in both BR and STW, such a the Ol’ Woody pickaxe.
+You also get a few pickaxes for free that work in both BR and STW, such as the Ol’ Woody pickaxe.

-There are some events in Save The World which may give you cosmetics that can be used for both BR and STW.
+There are some events in Save The World that may give you cosmetics that can be used for both BR and STW.
 Most notably these events include:

 - Frostnite (A winter event which upon completion, grants you a loading screen and a lobby track, both winter-themed).
 I have both and they are rather nice.